emmo-repo/domain-electrochemistry/sphinx/references.rst

   </tr>
   <tr>
   <td class="element-table-key"><span class="element-table-key">Comment</span></td>
-  <td class="element-table-value">According to to Thévenin's theorem can any linear electric curcuit be replaced with a voltage source in series with an impedance.
+  <td class="element-table-value">According to to Th&#233;venin's theorem can any linear electric curcuit be replaced with a voltage source in series with an impedance.
 This impedance is for historical reasons termed "internal resistance".</td>
   </tr>
   </table>